Phone-GWP-group

 Correx® conversion

-As well as its beneficial properties, Correx® offers excellent versatility in terms of conversion options.
+In addition to its beneficial properties, Correx® offers excellent versatility in conversion options.
 In fact, it is possible to convert Correx® in many of the same ways as with corrugated cardboard.

-Correx® is easy to convert by die cutting.
+Correx® is easy to convert by die-cutting.
 This process involves using a sharp steel knife cutting form, similar to a cookie cutter.
-Specialist equipment compresses the corrugated sheets and cutting forme together under high pressure to create the required shape and dimensions.
+Specialist equipment compresses the corrugated sheets and cutting form together under high pressure to create the required shape and dimensions.

-Die cutting can also add creases to the material, allowing for easier assembly (i.e. if being folded to create a Correx® box or tray).
-Creasing is where the shape blades do not pierce through the materials’ surface but simply create an impression to aid folding.
+Die-cutting can also add creases to the material, making assembly easier (e.g., when folding to create a Correx® box or tray).
+Creasing is where the shape blades do not pierce through the material’s surface but create an impression to aid folding.

 However, it is essential to consider flute direction.
-The material bends easily along the flutes, but folding across the flutes is more difficult.
+The material bends easily along with flutes, but folding across the flutes is more difficult.

 CAD cutting

 CAD cutting is another type of conversion process that works on corrugated plastic.
-A large machine moves a sharp knife across the material, following a computer program, to create the required shape.
+A large machine moves a sharp knife across the material, following a computer programme, to create the required shape.

 Additional features